NCAR/DART/observations/obs_converters/WOD/WOD.rst

 ..
 Warning::

-   The WOD data is in PSU, the dart observation converter ``wod_to_obs`` converts the observation to MSU.
+   The WOD data is in PSU, the dart observation converter ``wod_to_obs`` converts the observations to MSU.

    | PSU = g/kg
    | MSU = PSU/1000 = kg/kg